-- 2.39 If the Department is not satisfied that the actions taken by the Permit holder are achieving the objective and performance standards of the Wharekirauponga Pest Animal Management Plan, the Permit holder must participate in a collaborative workshop to with the Department discuss the levels of achievement, and to identify any measures that are required to be implemented to address any agreed failure to achieve a performance standards, and any changes that need to be made to the management plan. - 2.40 In the instance that there is disagreement between the Permit holder and the Department at the conclusion of the collaborative workshop, the process in Conditions 49 and 50 (Dispute Resolution) is to be implemented.
+2.352.53 If the Department is not satisfied that the actions taken by the Permit holder are achieving the objective and performance standards of the Wharekirauponga Pest Animal Management Plan, the Permit holder must participate in a collaborative workshop to with the Department to discuss the levels of achievement, and to identify any measures that are required to be implemented to address any agreed failure to achieve a performance standards, and any changes that need to be made to the management plan in accordance with the process in conditions 2.8 and 2.13 of this Agreement-C8 of Schedule One: Conditions Common To The Hauraki District Council And Waikato Regional Council Resource Consents.

+2.54 In the instance that there is disagreement between the Permit holder and the Department at the conclusion of the collaborative workshop, the process in Conditions 50 and 51 (Dispute Resolution) is to be implemented.